 Statistics mean much more when we apply them to our own health.
-The Heart Health Quiz can give you an idea of your risk of heart disease.
+The Heart Health Quiz can give you an idea of your level of risk for heart disease.

-Below, is a list of several factors that affect your heart.
+Below, is a list of several risk factors that affect your heart.
 Circle the number in each category that best describes you.